the-teacher/the_role/README.md

 ## Want to improve this gem?

+* Say to Ryan Bates about this project :D
-* Say to your friends about this project.
+* Say to your friends about this project
 * I need for your feedback and issues
 * [How to start development process](https://github.com/the-teacher/the_role/wiki/Want-to-improve-this-gem%3F)